-This is the official web site of the Algorithms and Complexity Laboratory (ACLab) of the Department of Computer Science of the University of the Philippines Diliman.
-ACLab currently has 7 regular members, headed by Henry N. Adorna, Professor of Computer Science.
+This is the official web site of the Algorithms and Complexity Laboratory (ACLab) of the Department of Computer Science at the University of the Philippines Diliman.
+ACLab was founded in 2007 by Henry N. Adorna, Professor of Computer Science.

-ACLab conducts research on a diverse range of topics, all anchored on a theoretical computer science perspective.
+ACLab regular members, (under)graduate students, and collaborators conduct investigations on a diverse range of topics, all anchored on a theoretical computer science perspective.
 Current active research areas include formal models, natural computing, algorithmics for hard problems, bioinformatics, and data analysis and visualization.

 Recent News and Announcements

 13 August 2020

 The public is invited to a moderated Zoom meeting:

 Topic: MSc thesis proposal of Ivan Cedric H. Macababayao